 Did you know that there’s a gigantic space laboratory whizzing over your head at approximately 17,500 miles per hour, completing an orbit around our planet every 90 minutes?
 That’s right; we’re talking about the International Space Station (ISS), a marvel of international collaboration and human ingenuity that has been continuously inhabited since the year 2000.

-A product of collective effort from five leading space agencies – NASA (United States), Roscosmos (Russia), JAXA (Japan), ESA (Europe), and CSA (Canada) – the ISS is an epitome of global unity in the pursuit of knowledge and exploration.
+A product of the collective efforts from five leading space agencies – NASA (United States), Roscosmos (Russia), JAXA (Japan), ESA (Europe), and CSA (Canada) – the ISS is an epitome of global unity in the pursuit of knowledge and exploration.
 This habitable artificial satellite, spanning the length of a football field (if we consider the solar arrays), was methodically assembled in orbit, piece by piece, since the launch of its first component in 1998.

 The International Space Station isn’t just a celestial home for a crew of six astronauts; it’s also a state-of-the-art laboratory where cutting-edge research is carried out across various disciplines, including biology, physics, astronomy, and meteorology.
 The unique microgravity environment aboard the ISS offers a platform for experiments that aren’t possible on Earth.
+This has led to significant advancements in medical research, material science, and our understanding of fundamental physical processes.

 An exciting feature of the ISS is its visibility from Earth.
 Yes, you read that right.
 This spacecraft can be seen with the naked eye, appearing as a bright, moving dot in the night sky.
 Online tools and apps like NASA’s Spot the Station can guide you on when and where to look based on your location.
+It’s a surreal experience to watch the ISS glide across the sky, knowing there are humans aboard conducting groundbreaking research.

 However, time is of the essence if you wish to spot the International Space Station.
 Discussions were underway about the station’s future, with some predicting that operations could continue until 2030 or beyond.
 But the day will inevitably come when this incredible space laboratory will be retired.
 The decommissioning will see the ISS deorbit and burn up in the Earth’s atmosphere, creating a spectacular, fiery display in the sky.